fleetdm/fleet/docs/Configuration/yaml-files.md

       labels_include_any:
         - Engineering
         - Customer Support
+      auto_install: true
   # path is relative to default.yml, teams/team-name.yml, or teams/no-team.yml
   app_store_apps:
     - app_store_id: '1091189122'
       labels_include_any:
         - Product
         - Marketing
+      auto_install: true
   fleet_maintained_apps:
     - name: Microsoft Excel
+      labels_include_any:
+        - Design
+        - Sales
+      auto_install: true
 ```

-Use `labels_include_any` to target hosts that have any label in the array or `labels_exclude_any` to target hosts that don't have any label in the array.
+- Use `labels_include_any` to target hosts that have any label in the array or `labels_exclude_any` to target hosts that don't have any label in the array.
 Only one of `labels_include_any` or `labels_exclude_any` can be specified.
 If neither are specified, all hosts are targeted.

+- `auto_install` specifies whether a policy to install the software will be written automatically.
+If true, the software will be installed on every host that’s missing this software.

 ### packages